apifest/apifest-doclet/README.md

 - @apifest.action - the class name of the action that will be executed before requests hit your API;
 - @apifest.filter - the class name of the filter that will be executed before responses from API are returned back;
 - @apifest.scope - scope(s)(space-separated list) of the endpoint;
-- @apifest.auth.type - *user* if user authentication is required, *client-app* if only client application authentication is required;
+- @apifest.auth.type - *user* if user authentication is required, *client-app* if only client application authentication is required.
+Note, that if the endpoint could be accessible without access token, then just skip this tag;
 - @apifest.re.{varName} - regular expression used for variable with name {varName} (without brackets);

 Currently, JAX-RS HTTP method annotations are used for setting the HTTP method of the endpoint.